 If you have shock sensations down your leg, it could be related to a herniated disc or spinal stenosis.
 Diabetic peripheral neuropathy can cause shooting pain sensations in the legs and feet.
 Osteoporosis of the spine increases your risk of experiencing ESS, so you may want to talk with your doctor about a bone density test.
 Dysesthesia, or abnormal sensations, related to multiple sclerosis can be confused with ESS, but it is usually more painful.

 So, before you chalk it up to menopause, consult with your physician or a Gennev doctor.
+Our menopause specialists can help you understand electric shock sensations as they may relate to menopause, plus discuss your symptoms and their impact on your overall health and wellness.

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.